Abhiram-Dashewar/student-database-C/README.md

 # Studnet database using C

-A simpple terminal-based student database system for **Govt.Polytechnic College, Nizamabad**, written in C.
+A simple terminal-based student database system for **Govt.Polytechnic College, Nizamabad**, written in C.
-The program supports student  record entry, viewing, and updates for multiple branches.
+The program supports student record entry, viewing, and updates for multiple branches

 ## Features
--Add student records branch-wise
+- Add student records branch-wise
 - View student records stored in files
 - Append new records to existing files
 - Uses file handling in C('.txt' files)